sg-developer-portal/TechBiz-Documentation-Clone/create_system.md

 ![Display createsystemworkflow](/images/create_system_workflow.png)

-4. Make sure you have the required details, before clicking **Next.**
+4. Make sure you have the stated required details, before clicking **Next.**

-5. Select the checkbox to agree to the terms and conditions mentioned in the **SGTS Universal Service Terms** and click **Next.** To download the agreement, click **Download the SGTS agreement** link.
+5. Select the checkbox to agree to the terms and conditions mentioned in the **SGTS Universal Service Terms** and click **Next.**

+Note: To download the agreement, click **Download the SGTS agreement** link.

 6. Under **System details,** enter the following information, and click **Next.**